-NCC Group is committed to fully investigating and resolving complaints relating to the CBPR and PRP Certification Process.
+NCC Group is committed to fully investigating and resolve complaints relating to the CBPR and PRP Certification Process.
 A detailed investigation process is described in Section 7.3 Investigating Complaints.
+[As of the date of this recertification application, NCC Group has not received any complaints.]